-4) Comparison with FS detector: We compare the proposed detector with the existing FS detector.
-We consider the following four cases in the comparison study: the parameter of CWmin for all the 6 nodes in AC2 is chosen as [5, 7, 15, 15, 15, 15] in case 1, [1, 3, 5, 15, 15, 15] in case 2, [5, 7, 9, 15, 15, 15] in case 3 and [5, 5, 7, 7, 9, 15] in case 4.
-For all the four cases, we fix AIFSN=3 and CWmax=1023 for all the nodes in AC2.
+4) Comparison With FS Detector: We compare the proposed detector with the existing FS detector.
+We consider the following four cases in the comparison study: 1) the parameter of CWmin for all the 6 nodes in AC2 is chosen as [5, 7, 15, 15, 15, 15] in case 1; 2) [1, 3, 5, 15, 15, 15] in case 2; 3) [5, 7, 9, 15, 15, 15] in case 3; and 4) [5, 5, 7, 7, 9, 15] in case 4.
+For all the four cases, we fix AIFSN = 3 and $CW{max} = 1023$ for all the nodes in AC2.
 Note that those nodes in AC2 with CWmin different from the normal value (i.e., 15) are misbehaving nodes.
-The other parameters are set same as above.
+The other parameters are set the same as above.
 In case 1, since there is only one misbehaving node, the performance of HS and FS detectors is similar.
 However, in the other three cases, we can clearly observe that the proposed HS detector outperforms the existing FS detector.
 When multiple nodes misbehave, the HS detector can identify all of them with much higher probabilities than the FS detector.
 Basically, the FS detector makes detection decisions based on the relative resource sharing among the nodes in AC2.
-Thus, as discussed in Section III-C, a misbehaving node may not be identified if its relative resource sharing is low as compared to other misbehaving nodes in the same AC.
-Whereas, our HS detector make decisions based whether the target node's sharing exceeds the expected value.
-In addition, the FS detector only uses the received packets from the nodes in AC2 for detection, while the HS detector uses all received packets, which means the latter utilizes more information for making decisions.
+Thus, as discussed in Section III-C, a misbehaving node may not be identified if its relative resource sharing is low as compared to other misbehaving nodes in the same AC; whereas, our HS detector make decisions if the target node's sharing exceeds the expected value.
+In addition, the FS detector only uses the received packets from the nodes in AC2 for detection, while the HS detector uses all received packets, which means that the latter utilizes more information for making decisions.